-The supervisor's responsibility for planning, organizi directing, controlling, and coordinating.
-Acquaints supervisor with the basic functions of an organization and the responsibility in carrying them out in accordance with the organization's plan.
-Establishing lines of authority, function of departments or units, duties and responsibilities, police and procedures, rules and regulations.
+The supervisor's responsibility for planning, organizing, directing, controlling, and coordinating.
+Acquaints the supervisor with the basic functions of an organization and the responsibility in carrying them out in accordance with the organization's plan.
+Establishing lines of authority, functions of departments or units, duties and responsibilities, policies and procedures, rules and regulations.